 Strengths Weaknesses The programme has a systemic change framework.
+The systemic change pathways have been developed for all sectors.
 While the measurement of most parameters in the systemic change framework draws on other data collection activities, the process for consolidating data and analysing systemic change has not been developed and therefore the system is not yet fully operational.